-Indicator Source of Information Frequency of Measurement Input indicators Overall spending on compensation and resettlement Financial records Quarterly Number of full time staff dedicated to resettlement & compensation, with distribution in-house / outsourced if applicable, and distribution by skill type HR Department Quarterly Number of PAPs by categories Census and grievance management Quarterly Output indicators Number of dwellings commenced to construct in the period Construction Monthly Number of dwellings delivered in the period Construction Monthly Number of PAPs having moved into their new dwelling in the period Data management system Monthly Outcome indicators Number of open grievances and trend in time Data Management System Quarterly Average time for payment of compensation Measure time between compensation agreement and payment Quarterly Has compensation been paid at full replacement cost?
+Indicator Source of Information Frequency of Measurement Input indicators Overall spending on compensation and resettlement Financial records Quarterly Number of full time staff dedicated to resettlement & compensation, with distribution in-house / outsourced if applicable, and distribution by skill type with distribution in-house / outsourced if applicable, and distribution Number of PAPs by categories Census and grievance management Quarterly Output indicators Number of dwellings commenced to construct in the period Construction Monthly Number of dwellings delivered in the period Construction Monthly Number of PAPs having moved into their new dwelling in the period Data management system Monthly Outcome indicators Number of open grievances and trend in time Data Management System Quarterly Average time for payment of compensation Measure time between compensation agreement and payment Quarterly Has compensation been paid at full replacement cost?
 Is compensation updated to take account of increases in real estate value?
-Compare results of restate market survey similar properties with compensation paid.
-Investigate whether recipients of cash compensation were to purchase a similar property Yearly Use of compensation What has compensation been used for?
+Compare results of real estate market survey for similar properties with compensation paid.
+Investigate whether recipients of cash compensation were able to purchase a similar property Yearly Use of compensation What has compensation been used for?
 Survey of compensated households Yearly Satisfaction with allocated dwellings Satisfaction survey of all resettled households Yearly Income Are incomes restored?
 Survey of occupations and income over a stratified sample of PAPs and comparison with baseline Yearly and at Completion Audit